 Flash fiction stories are shorter than short stories.
 Typically known as a ‘very short story,’ this type of fiction typically includes fewer than 1000 words.

+Flash fiction writing is categorized by word count.
 A story as short as 100 words and even less can be considered flash fiction.

 Given its typically short nature, flash fiction stories don’t allow the author or reader to explore common story elements like a character’s background, complex world-building, or character development.